-No one finds a monologue remarkably interesting – but by turning the conversation into a dialogue, you get the opportunity to tune into the person you are talking with and build a relationship.
-It also becomes much easier to uncover the prospect’s needs, and as a result, you open up for the opportunity to move the prospect closer to a sale.
+No one finds a monologue remarkably interesting – but by turning the conversation into a dialogue, you can tune into the person you are talking with and build a relationship.
+It also becomes much easier to uncover the prospect’s needs, and as a result, you open up the opportunity to move the prospect closer to a sale.

 Therefore: A good telemarketer asks questions and listens!
-Let the prospect do the talking, and when it's appropriate, you should swoop in.
+Let the prospect do the talking; when appropriate, you should swoop in.

-In telemarketing, you are often met with objections and excuses all the time.
-As a consequence of that, you need to learn how to handle thousands of customers saying ”no”.
+In telemarketing, you are often met with objections and excuses repeatedly.
+Consequently, you must learn how to handle thousands of customers saying ”no”.

-One way to do this is to make a list of examples of how to handle objections.
-By doing this, you'll make sure to have a counter-response in the event of a potential objection.
-And always remember that objections are a part of the telemarketing business and are not just happening to you!
+One way to do this is to list examples of handling objections.
+By doing this, you'll make sure to have a counter-response in case of a potential objection.
+Remember that objections are unavoidable in the telemarketing business and are not just happening to you!

 You can handle objections before, during, and after they occur, but the most natural approach is to handle them during the conversation as a newbie.
 The more experience you get, the better you become at handling them before or after.